Carter Young: Professional career

 Young was selected by the Baltimore Orioles in the 17th round of the 2022 Major League Baseball draft.
 He signed with the team for $1.32 million.

 Young made his professional debut with the Florida Complex League Orioles and was later promoted to the Delmarva Shorebirds.
-Over 18 games between both teams, he batted .253 with one home run and eight RBIs.
+Over 18 games between both teams, he batted .253 with one home run and eight RBI.
 Young opened the 2023 season with Delmarva and was promoted to the Aberdeen IronBirds in early August.
-Over 100 games between the two teams, he hit .244 with three home runs and 37 RBIs.
+Over 100 games between the two teams, he hit .244 with three home runs and 37 RBI.
+In 2024, he played 112 games between Aberdeen and the Bowie Baysox and batted .214 with six home runs, 41 RBI and 19 stolen bases.
+Young played the 2025 season with Aberdeen, the Baysox (now the Chesapeake Baysox) and the Norfolk Tides and hit .180 with two home runs and 23 RBI over 78 games.

+In 2026, Young appeared in 78 games split between Chesapeake and Norfolk and slashed .191/.320/.289 with four home runs, 30 RBI, and four stolen bases.
+On August 6, 2026, Young was released by the Orioles organization.